 Another example of cooperation between NEAFC and OSPAR is the "collective arrangement" on area-based management in areas beyond national jurisdiction.
 The collective arrangement was finalised between NEAFC and OSPAR in 2014, with the aim of widening the cooperation to other competent international organisations operating in areas beyond national jurisdiction, such as the International Maritime Organisation and the International Seabed Authority.
 This cooperation is not aimed at joint decision or management.
 Its aim is to ensure that all the organisations are aware of what the others are doing in areas beyond national jurisdiction, and to support actions which are complementary.
 Thus, actions to promote biodiversity such as the protection of VMEs by NEAFC should not be undermined by other human activity.
 Such regional cooperation has already had the effect of also improving coordination between ministries at the national level as well as improving the understanding of NEAFC and OSPAR's respective activities.
 The meetings have been attended by regional and global intergovernmental organisations as observers.
 After five annual meetings under the collective arrangement, more specific cooperation has been agreed.
-This includes a joint request to ICES for scientific advice on deep sea sharks, rays and chimaeras, which may lead to better protections for these species.
-The ICES response to the request is expected to be ready autumn 2020.
-In addition, the meetings have been the basis for detailed consultation by OSPAR on a proposed High-Seas seabird focused marine protected area.
+This includes a joint request to ICES for scientific advice on deep sea sharks, rays and chimaeras (produced in 2020), which aimed at leading to better protections for these species.
+In addition, the meetings have been the basis for detailed consultation by OSPAR on a High-Seas seabird focused marine protected area which was adopted in 2021.